pyhys/minimalmodbus/docs/develop.rst

 * Manually change the date and version in the :file:`CITATION.cff`

-(Note that the version number in the Sphinx configuration file :file:`doc/conf.py` and in the file :file:`setup.cfg` are changed automatically.
+(Note that the version number in the Sphinx configuration file :file:`doc/conf.py` and in the file :file:`pyproject.toml` are changed automatically.
 Also the copyright year in :file:`doc/conf.py` is changed automatically).

 How to number releases are described in :pep:`440`.